oveddan/runwayml-gazecapture/README.md

 It allows for a server to be spun up in a docker container that performs real- time gaze estimation from a video stream.
 It works with any webcam.

+I have used this model successfully in my project [Presence](http://www.danioved.com/portfolio/presence/) - a kinetic sculpture that reacts to a users gaze.

 ### The server:

 Install Docker.